-In the United States, if a trademark owner ceases use of a trademark without intent to resume use of the trademark in the future, the trademark will be deemed abandoned.
-Under the Lanham Act, non-use of a trademark for three consecutive years creates a rebuttable presumption of abandonment of the trademark (whether registered or at common law).
-Temporary or seasonal non-use of a trademark, particularly when such cyclical use is typical in an industry or market, generally does not constitute grounds for abandonment under U.S. trademark law.
+In the United States, if a trademark owner stops using a mark without intending to resume using it in the future, the mark will be deemed abandoned.
+Under U.S. trademark law, non-use of a trademark for three consecutive years creates a rebuttable presumption of abandonment of the mark (whether or not it is registered).
+Temporary or seasonal non-use of a trademark, particularly when such cyclical use is typical in an industry or market, generally does not constitute grounds for abandonment under U.S. law.
 Rather, periods of non-use must be accompanied by the “intent not to resume use.”

-In many other countries, grounds for abandonment depend solely on whether the mark at issue has been in use, without regard to the subjective intent of the trademark owner.
-The period of non-use required to show abandonment typically ranges from three years (e.g., in Australia, Japan, South Korea, Canada, China, Russia and many Latin American countries) to five years (e.g., in various countries in Europe, such as Ireland and Norway).
+In many other countries, grounds for abandonment depend solely on whether the mark at issue has been in use, without regard to the trademark owner’s intent.
+The period of non-use required to show abandonment of a mark typically ranges from three years (e.g., in Australia, Japan, South Korea, Canada, China, Russia and many Latin American countries) to five years (e.g., in various European countries, such as Ireland and Norway).

-In many countries, non-use in connection with certain goods or services associated with a mark may be considered abandonment with respect to those goods and services, despite continued use of the mark in connection with other goods and services.
-For example, the periodic Declaration of Use due in the United States requires the mark owner to declare use in connection with all of the goods and services listed in the registration, or otherwise delete any goods and services in connection with which there is no use.
+In many countries, non-use in connection with certain goods or services associated with a mark may be considered abandonment with respect to those goods or services, despite continued use of the mark in connection with other goods and/or services.
+For example, the United States requires a periodic Declaration of Use for registered trademarks in which the trademark owner must declare use for each of the goods and services listed in the mark’s registration and delete any goods and services for which there is no longer use.

 3. How can a trademark owner rebut an allegation of non-use?

-In many countries, the owner of a challenged trademark has the burden of proof in a non-use cancellation proceeding.
+In many countries, the owner of a challenged trademark has the burden of proof in a non-use cancellation action.
 The nature and type of evidence vary from country to country.
 Token use and use by licensees may be permissible in some countries, but in others, genuine use on packaging or in connection with rendering services will be required.
-In some countries, use in connection with fewer than all the goods or services listed in a particular registration may be sufficient to preserve rights in connection with the entire listing of goods and services.
+Manufacturing goods bearing the mark in a country usually is not sufficient; rather, advertising or sales showing the mark’s use in commerce is required.
+In some countries, use in connection with fewer than all the goods and/or services listed in a particular registration may be sufficient to preserve rights in connection with the entire listing of goods and services.